-The Brisbane Botanic Gardens, Mt Coot-tha Road, Toowong, open at 8am-4pm daily throughout the year, including Christmas Day.
+The Brisbane Botanic Gardens, Mt Coot-tha Road, Toowong, are open from 8am-6pm to pedestrians daily throughout summer, including Christmas Day.
 If you’ve never been before it’s well worth a visit with plentiful picnic areas, a playground, a specially designed hide and seek children’s trail.
 Plus lots of walking tracks taking you through the beautifully themed gardens and around the lake.
 Please note: no dogs are allowed in the gardens.

 The Brisbane Lookout at Mount Coot-tha is a popular spot for tourists and locals alike and is renowned for its outstanding panoramic views and walking trails.
 Please note: The Visitor Information Centre is closed Christmas Day and Boxing Day.

 We’ve found the best places to let someone else cook Christmas lunch Brisbane style for you and your family.
 Whether you are looking for a Christmas buffet lunch in Brisbane or al la carte, we have a list of delicious options!
 Apart from the bonus of not having to cook, a lot of these venues provide family-friendly entertainment to reduce your mental load at this busy time of year!
 Read more here.

 What is open to help with minor family emergencies?